Dermal Fillers

 Certain areas are best avoided such as the glabella area.
 Although rare, injections into an artery can occur.

-What are the potential complications of temporary dermal fillers?
+What are the potential complications of temporary facial volumising treatments?

 Acute injection site reactions such as mild to moderate swelling or bruising are common.
 They usually last for less than 7 days.

-Superficial or inappropriate placement of the temporary filler can cause lumpiness, nodularity or visibility of filler.
+Superficial or inappropriate placement of the temporary treatment can cause lumpiness, nodularity or visibility of treatment.
 When the HA product is placed too superficially, a nodule with the Tyndall effect can occur resulting in a visible bluish bump.
-Proper injection technique in experienced hands can minimize this risk.
+Proper injection technique in experienced hands can minimise this risk.
 Post-procedure massage can mitigate the appearance of lumpiness.

 Hypersensitivity reactions